CoinTracker Review 2026

 - Bulk editing transactions would save time for repeated corrections

-Comparison with doing taxes manually: Before crypto tax tools existed, you had two options - either ignore crypto taxes (risky and increasingly prosecuted) or spend days building spreadsheets.
-I tried the spreadsheet approach for one tax year with about 200 transactions and it took over 15 hours.
-The same data set took CoinTracker about 30 minutes to process including manual review.
+Comparison with doing taxes manually: Before crypto tax tools existed, users had two options - either ignore crypto taxes (risky and increasingly prosecuted) or spend days building spreadsheets.
+The spreadsheet approach for a single tax year with around 200 transactions can take over 15 hours.
+The same data set typically takes CoinTracker about 30 minutes to process including manual review.
 The time savings alone make the subscription worthwhile, before even considering the accuracy improvements.

-One underappreciated feature is the ability to run your report multiple times as the year progresses.
-You do not have to wait until January to start organizing your transactions.
+One underappreciated feature is the ability to run the report multiple times as the year progresses.
+There is no need to wait until January to start organizing transactions.
 Importing quarterly and fixing issues as they come up spreads the work over the year and means fewer surprises at tax time.
-I now import to CoinTracker every few months to keep things current.

 Pros & Cons